SignTools/SignTools/INSTALL.md

 - **Developer account**

-  This method works for both free and paid developer accounts.
-You only need your Apple account's name and password.
+  You only need your Apple Developer Account's name and password.
 You will likely be prompted for a 6-digit code every time you sign an app, which you can submit on the service's web page.
 This method will be able to use most entitlements, resulting in working app extensions and iCloud synchronization.
-There are no restrictions if you have a paid account.
-If you have a free account, make sure you read and understand the limitations in the [FAQ](FAQ.md#free-developer-account-limitations) page.

 - **Custom provisioning profile**